Neotys-Labs/Dynatrace/README.md

 * **DynatraceMonitoring**
     * **Dynatrace &rarr; NeoLoad**: Retrieves infrastructure and service metrics from Dynatrace and inserts them in NeoLoad External Data so that you can correlate NeoLoad and Dynatrace metrics within NeoLoad.
+Since NeoLoad GUI 6.8 version, these metrics are sent to NeoLoad Web.
       * Infrastructure metrics:

         ```shell